 I was first introduced to user personas participating in a design sprint by Aspiration in 2005.
 In that workshop, we were asked to imagine users of Social Source Commons, a website to share lists of software tools you already use, gain knowledge and support, and discover new tools.
 What stood out for me was the opportunity to imagine a potential user, how they might benefit, and why they would be coming to use the site in the first place.
 As a result of that sprint, developing user personas has become a critical first step when designing resources.

-In running workshops on developing advocacy campaign, I started adding the user persona as an exercise to get participants to think about stakeholder motivations for getting involved, along with the benefits and challenges.
+In running workshops on developing advocacy campaigns, I added the user persona to get participants to think about stakeholder motivations for getting involved, along with the benefits and challenges.

-Now I’m finding the User Persona exercise for a bunch of different contexts, from ‘Building Data Culture’ to ‘Implementing Strategies.’
+Now I’m finding the User Persona exercise for many different contexts, from ‘Building Data Culture’ to ‘Implementing Strategies.’
 Participants often feedback how useful it is to think from the perspective of the person you are trying to engage.
-Big thanks to Mor Rubinstein who has partnered with me on a few of these workshops and inspired this blog post.
+Thanks to Mor Rubinstein, who partnered with me on a few of these workshops and inspired this blog post.

 What you need for the exercise:

 - A template sheet for participants to replicate.
 Consider using numbers, so that participants don’t have to waste time rewriting everything.

 - A square in the upper left hand corner for a drawing or photo of the individual.